cal-adapt/climakitae/docs/data.rst

 If you are working in a Jupyter notebook environment, you can view and set your data and location options in the :py:func:`climakitae.Application.select()` GUI (graphical user interface).
 This GUI also provides a visual overview of the various datasets available in the AE data catalog.
-Using this GUI, you can chose what dataset you'd like to retrieve-- chosing a variable, timeslice, resolution, etc.-- and the location for which you'd like to retrieve the data.::
+Using this GUI, you can chose what dataset you'd like to retrieve-- choosing a variable, timeslice, resolution, etc.-- and the location for which you'd like to retrieve the data.::

    import climakitae as ck  # Import the package